okantorun/CSE-101/README.md

 # CSE-101
-CSE101 (Introduction to C programming and arduino assignments) and CSE107 (Assembly and C programming Laboratory tasks)
+CSE101 (Introduction to C Programming and arduino assignments) and CSE107 (Assembly and C Programming Laboratory tasks)